zeyongj/2D-Fruits-Tetris/README.md

     `SPDX-License-Identifier: Apache-2.0-or-later`

 ## Reference
-- The codes are inspired and modified from https://github.com/warmblanket/fruitteteris, and I would like express my appreciation to the author.
+- The codes are inspired and modified from https://github.com/warmblanket/fruitteteris.
+- I would like express my appreciation to the author.

 ## Disclaimer